Importance And Mission

 Risk Governance

 Having effective and efficient risk management as its commitment, the Board of Directors approved the Risk Governance Framework to define oversight responsibilities and authorities that demonstrate strong coordination, collaboration and communication among the board level, the management and business unit level for managing all aspects of risk in accordance with PTTEP’s policies effectively.
 In addition, the Board of Directors also approves the Risk Appetite Statement to be used as a framework for all PTTEP business operations and seeking business opportunities with acceptable risks.
-Ultimately, PTTEP intends to ensure that key risks, especially risks with high impact to corporate level (Corporate Risk), and emerging risks are well managed to prevent the arising of negative surprises, to reduce potential losses, and to minimize recurrence risks.
+Ultimately, PTTEP intends to ensure that strategic risks, risks with high impact to corporate level (Corporate Risk), and emerging risks are well managed to prevent the arising of negative surprises, to reduce potential losses, and to minimize recurrence risks.

 PTTEP establishes its Enterprise Risk Management Policy and Framework approved by the Board Level Risk Management Committee that emphasize proactive risk management practices and a strong risk culture and establishes systematic Risk Management Process that is aligned with international standard ISO 31000:2018.
 In addition, the frameworks of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Enterprise Risk Management – Integrating with Strategy and Performance (COSO ERM 2017) and COSO Enterprise Risk Management – Applying Enterprise Risk Management to Environmental, Social and Governance-related Risks (COSO ESG 2018) have been applied to enhance integration of enterprise risk management, strategic planning, and ESG-related risk management.
 PTTEP management and employees at all levels have responsibility with regard to effective risk management and promoting comprehensive risk management to contractors, suppliers, and business partners, to assure the achievement of PTTEP’s vision, mission, strategy and business objectives.